The Video Game Critic Banners Unplugged: The New Ones

 Tools Used: I used to use Microsoft Image Composer, which came with an old version of MS Frontpage.
 Think of it as "Photoshop VERY Light."
 When my hard drive died a few years ago, I was left piecing things together with Powerpoint and Paint (yes, really.)
 A while back, I found the free Photoshop-type program Gimp, which has made banner creation a LOT easier.
 I still use Powerpoint and Paint, though, for recreating sprites and doing quick mock-ups.

-VGC: This is the banner Mark provided me when we were still toying around with a new look for the site.
-It not only helped us flesh out the header format, but helped us establish a fixed width for the site (990 pixels).
-It's not bad, but Mark came up with a better version so we unceremoniously ditched this one.
+VGC: This is the banner Mark proposed when we were in the process of redesigning the site.
+This not only helped us flesh out the header format, but helped us establish a fixed width for the site (990 pixels).
+It's not bad, but Mark came up with a better version so we unceremoniously ditched this prototype.

 VGC: Notice the subtle transformation here?
 As you move to the left, the females become less human and more robotic.
-Trippy.
+That's deep.

 Mark: I started off just wanting to have Mario and Sonic on a banner.
 I decided to go full-mascot, and added Spyro and Crash.
 The Mario background seemed like a good way to tie it all together.